trailorr/NLP-Date-a-Base/README.md

 # NLP-Date-a-Base
 NLP Final Project by The Naive Babes

-The directory is composed of the CoLab .ipynb file, folder containing the original dataset, and a copy of our final slides.
+The directory is composed of the CoLab .ipynb file, a folder containing the original dataset, and a copy of our final slides.

 The dataset is split in the file as the original was too large to be uploaded to GitHub as one submission.
 Here is a link to the original Kaggle post containing the full dataset: https://www.kaggle.com/datasets/andrewmvd/okcupid-profiles